ismat-fatima/ismat-fatima/README.md

 - 👋 Hi, I’m @ismat-fatima
 - 👀 I’m interested in App devlopment/Data Science
-- 🌱 I’m currently learning Python, Kotlin, Artificial intelligence
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any kind of relevent internship
 - 📫 How to reach me musaviesmat572@gmail.com